Article 10 | Right to freedom of expression

 Section 12 Human Rights Act 1998 provides that special regard is to be had to the right of freedom of expression in any case where it is in issue, and the public interest in disclosure of material which has journalistic, literary or artistic merit is to be considered.
 See Cream Holdings and Imutran v Uncaged Campaigns Limited EMLR 563 for Section 12 in application.

 No interim order may be made that would infringe free speech rights without the respondent being present unless the applicant is able to furnish “compelling reasons” as to why the respondent should not be notified.
 The full impact of this section in injunction hearings was considered by the Court of Appeal in Douglas and Zeta Jones v Hello!
-Magazine .
+Magazine, 8 May 2005 .

 It is important to remember when considering the scope of Article 10 that Article 16 of the Convention also incorporated with the Human Rights Act provides: